enthought/codetools/_sources/roadmap.txt

 * improved branching analysis tools --- what variables depend on what other variables
-* common AST manipulation routines in the spirit of enthought.blocks.rename
+* common AST manipulation routines in the spirit of codetools.blocks.rename

 Contexts